microsoft/hlsl-specs/proposals/infra/INF-0005-Long-Vector-TestPlan.md

 mm_annotate_shader_op_arith_table.py (WinTools repo) will need to be updated to recognize any new tests (not test cases) added.
-And additional GUIDs added for new test cases. mm_annotate_shader_op_arith_table.py is called by mm-hlk-update.py when converting from 'ExecTests' to the HLK 'DxilConf' tests.
+And additional GUIDs added for new test cases. mm_annotate_shader_op_arith_table.py is called by mm-hlk-update.py when converting from ExecutionTests to the HLK 'DxilConf' tests.
 The aforementioned *table.py script is run by Integration.HLKTestsUpdate.yaml

 # Test Validation Requirements